ROUTE 128, the beltway that first encircled Boston more than 60 years ago, was the first home to

-became the blueprint for economic development in the second half of the 20th
+More than just the first modern beltway, it became a blueprint for economic development in the second half of the 20th

 century.
 The companies that clustered around it and around Greater Boston put in place many of the technologies

 -- Alan R. Earls